-Students in this course tackle the challenging issue of risk management and stressors on young minds in early phases of childhood development.
-Students study mental health of children and primary caregivers, economic issues like poverty and chronic stress, and positive and negative coping mechanisms.
+Students in this course tackle the challenging issue of risk management and stressors faced by young minds in early phases of childhood development.
+Students study the mental health of children and primary caregivers, economic issues like poverty and chronic stress, and positive and negative coping mechanisms.

 This course examines the history and evolution of effective teaching.
-Students learn to address the psychosocial effects of teaching and educational structures on young minds to better comprehend how children and young adults learn.
+Students learn to address the psychosocial effects that teaching and educational structures have on young minds; this helps students comprehend how children and young adults learn.

-Students in this class discuss and define the tenets of communication in educational contexts in this course.
-They learn how to communicate compellingly and give constructive critical feedback.
+In this class, students discuss and define the tenets of communication in educational contexts.
+They learn how to both communicate and give constructive critical feedback.

 Education Finance and Budgeting:

-Every future administrator or community leader must be conversant in the financial and budgeting restrictions underpinning modern education.
-This course teaches students to evaluate policy priorities, cost-benefit analysis, and performance management in case studies and hypothetical educational frameworks.
+Every future administrator or community leader must be understand the financial and budgeting restrictions that underpin modern education.
+Through case studies and hypothetical educational frameworks, this course teaches students how to evaluate policy priorities, conduct cost-benefit analysis and manage performance.

 Careers with a Doctorate in Child Development

-A doctorate in child development online leads to a range of career paths, including working in the community as a social worker, in the classroom as an educator, or behind the scenes as a school administrator.
+A doctorate in child development online leads to a range of career paths, such as a community as a social worker, an educator or a school administrator.

-As a social worker, you liaise between families, therapists, foster care, and school and government agencies.
+As a social worker, you are a liaison between families, therapists, foster care, schools and government agencies.
 You advocate for school and community resources and track individual children’s recovery processes.

 - Median Annual Salary: $47,980